 - Chatsonic - Chatsonic has unique features such as integrated Google search, image generation, and voice commands.
 From long-form blog articles to ad copy, you can use this model to quickly meet your content requirements.

 - LaMDA (Language Model for Dialog Applications) - Google developed LaMDA with 137 billion parameters.
 It has been pre-trained on 1.56 terabytes of online web documents and dialog data, and uses inputs to generates text that is context-aware, cohesive, and natural.
+Google recently announced its new product based on LaMDA: Google Bard.

 Using ChatGPT for IT support is a clever way to speed up some processes.
 In particular, it can be helpful to generate human-like text responses for cases such as user support inquiries, and outage communications.
 But it can also be of use to draft SOPs, knowledge articles, and company policies.